DamianoZeffiro/stochastic_direct_search/PROBLEMS/readme.txt

-96 instances of non smooth optimization problems
+a collection of non smooth optimization problems